tangentsoft/pidp8i/doc/cc8-manual.md

-The `[f]printf()` static buffer above sits in space that `LOADER` reserves for itself, placing a small library of common routines in this first page of each field it uses, but since LIBC doesn’t call any of these routines, we can safely overwrite it with this buffer.
+The `[f]printf()` static buffer above sits in space that `LOADER` reserves for itself, placing a small library of common routines in this first page of each field it uses, but since LIBC doesn’t call any of these routines, we can safely overwrite these routines with this buffer.

 (You can see this by examining the `LOADER.PA` file on the included DECtape image `media/os8/al-4691c-sa-os8-v3d-1.1978.tu56`.
 Look for the